Konamiman/MSX2-Technical-Handbook/md/Chapter3.md

 #### MSXDOS.SYS

 MSXDOS.SYS, core of MSX-DOS, controls disk access and communications with peripherals.
 These MSXDOS.SYS functions are opened as "BDOS (Basic Disk Operating System)" so that the user can use them.
-Each routine opened is called a "system call", which is useful in developping software for managing the disk (see chapter 4).
+Each routine opened is called a "system call", which is useful in developping software for managing the disk (see [section 4](#4--system-call-usage)).
 Each execution is, however, not done by MSXDOS.SYS itself but DOS kernel.
 MSXDOS.SYS is an intermediation which arranges input/output requests from COMMAND.COM or external commands and passes them to the DOS kernel.

 MSXDOS.SYS includes a portion called BIOS other than BDOS, as shown in [Figure 3.2](#figure-32--msxdossys).
 BIOS, which has been prepared to be compatible with CP/M, is not normally used.